navikt/kafka-sandbox/README.md

    events have been successfully written to the event store.
 There should be *none missing*, even though the store failed half of the write attempts !

+### Handling failure to deserialize messages in batch consumer       <a name="spring-batch-error-7"/>

+Since the deserialization step happens before our consumer listener gets the message, it needs to be handled in a special way.
+Spring has designed the `ErrorHandlingDeserializer` Kafka deserializer for this purpose.
+It catches failed attempts at deserializing from a delegated deserializer class.

+By default, our Spring Boot app is setup to handle failures with deserializing values.

+Test it out:

+1. Start Spring boot app (from `clients-spring/` directory):

+        mvn spring-boot:run

+2. Send badly formatted data to the 'measurements' topic:

+        ./clients.sh string-producer '}badjson' measurements

+Watch logs in Spring boot app.
+You'll see an error logged with information about the record that failed.
+This is accomplished by using Spring-Kafka `ErrorHandlingDeserializer` which delegates to the `JsonDeserializer`.
+Code for setting this up is found in `MesurementsConfig`.
+Code for extracting the error in the batch listener can be found in `MeasurementsConsumer`.

+Now try disabling handling of deserialization errors:

+1. Start Spring boot app:

+        mvn spring-boot:run -Dspring-boot.run.arguments='--measurements.consumer.handle-deserialization-error=false'

+2. Send badly formatted data to the 'measurements' topic:

+        ./clients.sh string-producer '}badjson' measurements

+You will notice that the Spring boot app now behaves in an undesirable way, both because it will never progress past the bad record (unless it is unassigned from the topic-partition and another consumer in the same group picks up the bad record), and because it does no backoff delaying with the default error handler, so the listener container keeps failing over and over rapidly.

+To improve things slightly, you can select an error handler that does backoff-delaying, like `recovering`:

+    mvn spring-boot:run -Dspring-boot.run.arguments='--measurements.consumer.handle-deserialization-error=false --measurements.consumer.error-handler=recovering'

+It will not be able to progress beyond the error, but at least it does delay between attempts to avoid flodding logs and using up a lot of resources.

+The best is to actually handle deserialization errors, like demonstrated earlier.

 You can investigate and modify code in `MeasurementsConfig` and in package `no.nav.kafka.sandbox.measurements.errorhandlers` to experiment further.
 Spring has a large number of options and customizability with regard to error handling in Kafka consumers.

 Also see https://docs.spring.io/spring-kafka/reference/html/#error-handlers

 ## Tuning logging to get more details                    <a name="log-tuning"/>